d0n601/CSUS-CSC154/Lab4/README.md

 **Figure 7:** Sending Boby a private message.

-After we have done enough interactions as legitimate users, you can launch the attack and see what information we can get out of the victim server.
+After we have done enough interactions as legitimate users, we can launch the attack and see what information we can get out of the victim server.
 Writing the program to launch the Heartbleed attack from scratch is not easy, because it requires the low-level knowledge of the Heartbeat protocol.
 Fortunately, other people have already written the attack code.
 Therefore, we will use the existing code to gain first-hand experience in the Heartbleed attack.
 The code that we use is called **[attack.py](http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Networking/Heartbleed/attack.py)**, which was originally written by Jared Stafford.

 We run the attack code via `python ./attack.py www.heartbleedlabelgg.com`.
 The attack must be run multiple times to get useful data.
 After running it several times we've retrieved the following valuable pieces of information.